-- change in skin texture such as puckering or dimpling
+- a change in skin texture, such as puckering or dimpling

-- redness or a rash around the nipple and/or on the skin
+- redness or a rash on or around the nipple or on the skin

 - liquid (discharge) that comes from the nipple without squeezing it

-- your nipple has become inverted (pulled in) or looks different, for example changed its position or shape
+- the nipple has become inverted (pulled in) or looks different, for example changed its position or shape

-- unexplained weight loss and a loss of appetite
+- unexpected weight loss and a loss of appetite

 - severe or ongoing headaches